Bruce Bannon

 Bruce Patrick Bannon (born March 11, 1951) is an American former professional football player who was a linebacker in the National Football League (NFL) for two seasons during the early 1970s.
 He played college football for Penn State University and earned consensus All-American honors.
-The New York Jets selected him in the fifth round of the 1973 NFL Draft, and he played for the NFL's Miami Dolphins in 1973 and 1974.
+The New York Jets selected him in the fifth round of the 1973 NFL draft, and he played for the NFL's Miami Dolphins in 1973 and 1974.

 Bannon was born in Rockaway, New Jersey.
 He started playing football at 8 years old in the Morris County Midget Football League for the Rockaway Township Rockets as a quarterback.
 He played high school football at Morris Hills High School in Rockaway.
+Bannon was inducted into the Morris Hills (N.J.)
+Regional District Hall of Fame.